sammyd/iOS8-day-by-day-book/manuscript/29-safari-action.md

 will be of type `kUTTypePropertyList`.
 You can load it using the `loadItemForTypeIdentifier(_, options:, completionHandler:)` method.

-> __NOTE:__ It's actually very important to call this `loadItemForTypeIdentifier` method.
+I> __NOTE:__ It's actually very important to call this `loadItemForTypeIdentifier` I> method.
 If you don't then the javascript preprocessor won't be executed.
-Here, in __MarqueeMaker__ you're not actually interested in the results, but it's necessary to call it to ensure that the javascript is invoked, providing the functionality for the next section.
+Here, I> in __MarqueeMaker__ you're not actually interested in the results, but it's I> necessary to call it to ensure that the javascript is invoked, providing the I> functionality for the next section.

 When run, the above code will result in logged output: